Stoyle History, Family Crest & Coats of Arms

 Early History of the Stoyle family

 This web page shows only a small excerpt of our Stoyle research.
-Another 207 words (15 lines of text) covering the years 1543, 1500, 1624, 1702, 1656 and 1659 are included under the topic Early Stoyle History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1543, 1500, 1575, 1761, 1624, 1702, 1656, 1659, 1603 and 1679 are included under the topic Early Stoyle History in all our PDF Extended History products and printed products wherever possible.

 Stoyle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Stoyle are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Stoyle include: Stiles, Styals, Styles, Style, Stoyle, Steggle, Steagall, Steggal and many more.

 Early Notables of the Stoyle family (pre 1700)